wjschne/apaquarto/README.md

 - The officer package is no longer required to create a new reference document every time the document is rendered.
 - The jou (journal) mode in .pdf is better supported.
+- Setting the `mask` field to true will mask all citations listed in the `masked-citations` field.

 [Version History](NEWS.md)